Finding musicality in sheet music

 Closing notes

-Once you're aware of the structure of a melody, you can make use of this information as discussed in Musicality: how to make your ocarina playing sound good.
-For example you may add a longer gap to separate two phrases audably.
+Once you're aware of the structure of a melody, you can make use of this information to improve the sound of your playing as discussed in Musicality: how to make your ocarina playing sound good.
+For example you may add a longer gap to separate two phrases audibly.